markbaaijens/rpmusicserver/README.md

 * if the hardware is damaged, obtain a new card, otherwise, use the same card
 * burn and install RPMS onto the card (see above for instructions)

-* reboot the Pi and you are ready to go
+* now you are ready to go

 You may possibly need to [reconnect player(s)](https://github.com/markbaaijens/rpmusicserver#reconnect-players-after-lms-migration)